 April 11, 2013 update: William E. Mock, 61, died in September at the Blacksville No. 2 coal mine in Monongalia County near Morgantown, WV.
-Federal inspectors find death was in part due to a failure of management to ensure safety of its employees.
+Federal inspectors find death was in part due to a failure of management to ensure the safety of its employees.

 Mock, a general inside laborer, was fatally injured when an 11-foot by 5-foot piece of mine roof fell onto him on Sept.
 13, 2012.
 Mock and another employee, Doug Ice Jr., were removing a piece of the permanent roof supports when the accident occurred.
 The Mine Safety and Health Administration’s fatal accident report concluded that failure to install additional support before the primary support was removed caused the accident.